Stanford Memorial Church: Chaplains

 Stanford Memorial Church, throughout its history, has been served by chaplains who have been influential amongst the Stanford University student body and community at large.
 R. Heber Newton, "distinguished writer" and former rector at All Souls Church in New York, was handpicked by Jane Stanford to serve as the church's first pastor; he resigned after four months in 1903 "because he disagreed with Mrs. Stanford on some aspects of church management".
 According to Stanford biographer Robert W. P. Cutler, "Newton's tenure had been a disappointment to Mrs. Stanford".
 David Charles Gardner, who replaced Newton, served the church from 1902 to his retirement in 1936.
 Stanford also handpicked Gardner as Newton's assistant because she was impressed with his "parish work" in Palo Alto.
 Gardner went on to teach courses in Biblical history and literature at Stanford.
 Influential English professor and Stanford historian Edith R. Mirrielees called Gardner "a preacher of only indifferent ability", but considered him "a strength to the whole university".
 Mirrieless considered Gardner the prime mover behind the creation of the Stanford Home for Convalescent Children, established in 1919, which eventually became the Lucile Packard Children's Hospital.

 D. Elton Trueblood, a lifelong Quaker, was the church's chaplain from 1936 to 1946.
 Trueblood was also a professor of philosophy of religion at Stanford and established the university's first major in religious studies; his tenure there provided him with "the public visibility and financial freedom that made a national ministry possible".
 He wrote 33 books, including one about Abraham Lincoln.
 Trueblood and his wife hosted monthly Friends meetings in their home, and met weekly with Orthodox Jewish students in the vestry of Stanford Memorial Church.
 George J. Hall was the church's chaplain from 1946 to 1947, followed by Paul C. Johnson, who served between 1949 and 1950.
-Robert M. Minto was chaplain twice, in 1947–1948, and again from 1950–1973.
+Robert M. Minto was chaplain twice, in 1947–1948, and again from 1950 to 1973.
 Minto, an associate chaplain at Stanford for two years prior, was a pastor in Scotland and a former British naval chaplain during World War II.